jnozzi/cocoadev.com/markdown/DroppingFileInWell.md

-I'm trying to add file dropping support to a custom General/NSImageView subclass.
+I'm trying to add file dropping support to a custom NSImageView subclass.

     -(void)awakeFromNib
 {
-	General/NSArray *draggedTypeArray = General/[NSArray arrayWithObjects:General/NSFilenamesPboardType, nil];
+	NSArray *draggedTypeArray = [NSArray arrayWithObjects:NSFilenamesPboardType, nil];
 	[self registerForDraggedTypes:draggedTypeArray];
 }

-- (General/NSDragOperation)draggingEntered:(id <General/NSDraggingInfo>)sender
+- (NSDragOperation)draggingEntered:(id <NSDraggingInfo>)sender
 {
-	return General/NSDragOperationMove;
+	return NSDragOperationMove;
 }

 But the above code does not change the cursor when dragging a file over the well (implying that it is not accepting the drag) - what am I doing wrong�?
 ----
-You could try switching your draggedTypeArray to     General/[NSImage imagePasteboardTypes]...
+You could try switching your draggedTypeArray to     [NSImage imagePasteboardTypes]...

 *But I need to support file drops.*

-I meant in addition...so I should have said something like     General/[[NSImage imagePasteboardTypes] arrayByAddingObject:General/NSFilenamesPboardType]; (sorry).
+I meant in addition...so I should have said something like     [[NSImage imagePasteboardTypes] arrayByAddingObject:NSFilenamesPboardType]; (sorry).
 It's also possible that the file is automatically converted, but now that I think about it...no, probably not.
-However, there are other General/NSDraggingDestination methods you should probably implement; perhaps     draggingUpdated: could help you here.
+However, there are other NSDraggingDestination methods you should probably implement; perhaps     draggingUpdated: could help you here.

 ----